Why Do We Wear Green on St. Patrick’s Day?

 Green wasn't even St. Patrick's Day's original color!

-Why do we celebrate St. Patrick’s Day?
+Why do we wear green on St. Patrick’s Day?

 The religious symbolism doesn’t stop there.
 St. Patrick is thought to have used green shamrocks to teach people about the Holy Trinity (God the Father, God the Son, and God the Holy Spirit), another justification for greenifying everything.

 Of course, we can’t talk about St. Patrick’s Day without mentioning leprechauns.
 Back in the day, these mischievous little guys were said to wear red and gold jackets with pointy red hats.
 Now they’re rarely seen in anything other than green, and, legend has it, they pinch anyone not wearing their favorite color.
 Rude!
 But probably reason enough to wear green, even if it’s just your socks.
 Make sure you have some of these St. Patrick’s Day jokes up your sleeve before the holiday rolls around.

 - History.com: “History of St. Patrick’s Day”